ory/docs/guides/1-hydra/3-install/0-README.md

 ## Start a PostgreSQL container

 For the purpose of this tutorial, we will use a PostgreSQL container.
-Never run databases in Docker in production!
+Don't run databases in Docker in production!

 ```
 $ docker run \